Hosting vs Domain Registration

 Domain Registration

 Your web site’s domain is the name people type into their browser to visit your website.
-For example, ours is usablewebdesigns.com.
+For example, ours is digitaldandelion.ca.
 (The https://www. that goes in front of it is not, strictly speaking, part of the domain name.)
 You may have several domains that point to the same site.
-(For example, if we wanted to, we could also have usablewebdesigns.ca point to our site.)
+(For example, we also have usablewebdesigns.ca pointing to our site.)

 A hierarchy of international organizations coordinate the use of domain names.
 At the bottom of the hierarchy are the domain registrars.
 A domain registrar is a company who can reserve a name for you so that you can use it for your web site.
 You must keep your payments with them up to date or they will put your domain name back on the market for someone else to buy.
 Your web site’s domain name is an important part of your branding; it’s your online address, where customers know they can find you.
 So this is one bill you don’t want to be late on.